Facebook Pixel

 Benefits of Diversity in the Workplace

-Businesses must make a profit.
-The good news is that focusing on diversity – and enhancing it in your workplace – will improve your profitability.
-A report by McKinsey found that companies in the top quartile for ethnic and racial diversity in management were 35 percent more likely to have above-average profits.
+It’s no surprise that businesses focus on profitability.
+The good news is that focusing on diversity – and enhancing it in your workplace – can improve your bottom line.
+One McKinsey report found that companies in the top quartile for ethnic and racial diversity in management were 35 percent more likely to have above-average profits.
 Another study by BCG found that increasing the diversity of the leadership teams leads to improved financial performance.
-These findings demonstrate just how important it is to prioritize your staff.
-You handle your staff, and they’ll handle the work.
+These findings demonstrate just how important it is to prioritize the components of your staff and how they work.

 Final Thoughts